thoughtbot/maybe_haskell/book/other-types/intro.md

 instance for `Maybe`, not for `Maybe a`.
-When we define these instances we're not defining how `Maybe a`, a value in some context, behaves under certain computations, we're actually defining how `Maybe`, the context itself, behaves under certain operations.
+When we define these instances we're not defining how `Maybe a`, a value in some context, behaves under certain computations, we're actually defining how `Maybe`, the context itself, behaves under certain computations.

 This kind of separation of concerns is difficult to understand when you're only accustomed to languages that don't allow for it.
 I believe it's why topics like monads seem so opaque to those unfamiliar with a type system like this.
-To strengthen the point that what we're really talking about are behaviors and contexts, not any one specific *thing*, this chapter will explore types which represent other kinds of contexts and show how they behave under all the same computations we saw for `Maybe`.
+To strengthen the point that what we're really talking about are behaviors and contexts, not any one specific *thing*, this chapter will explore types that represent other kinds of contexts and show how they behave under all the same computations we saw for `Maybe`.